google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <td><b>Why?</b></td>
       <td>
-  Custom Elements, like their built-in counterparts, should be configurable.
+  Custom elements, like their built-in counterparts, should be configurable.
   Configuration can be passed in declaratively, via attributes, or imperatively via JavaScript properties.
 Ideally every attribute should also be linked to a corresponding property.